-3.3 Example 3: The Real- life network
+3.3 Example 3: The Real-life network

-5 Real- life WDN is located in Iran and it had 37 pipes, 24 nodes and a reservoir with a 962 m fixed head (Fig 7).
-The design purpose of this network is municipal water supply of city and improving of the existing condition of the WDN (Moghaddam, Alizadeh et al. 2020).
-For this purpose, a series of pipes which had diameters more than 100 mm were
+Real- life WDN was located in Iran and it had 37 pipes, 24 nodes and a reservoir with a 962 m fixed head (Fig 7).
+The design purpose of this network was municipal water supply of city and improving of the existing condition of the WDN (Moghaddam, Alizadeh et al. 2020).
+For this purpose, a series of pipes which had diameters more than 100 mm were used for future conditions.
+For designing this network, polyethylene pipes (PE-80) with Hazen-Williams coefficient of 130 were used.
+The nodes and pipes characteristics were presented in (Moghaddam, Alizadeh et al. 2020).
+In the design of the network, nodes pressure and velocity constraints were between 14-60 m and 0.2-2 m/s, respectively (Department of Technical Affairs 2013).
+There were more constraints in this example than the other ones.

-In the first step, as a result of single-objective optimization using GA in GANetXL, the minimum cost was estimated $7.54 \times 10^8$ Rials with 100000 NFEs which shows a cost decrease of 46.14% in comparison to the solution of the consultant company with $14 \times 10^8$ Rials (Rasekh, Afshar et al. 2010).
+In the first step, as a result of single-objective optimization using GA in GANetXL, the minimum cost was estimated 7.54×10^8 Rials with 100000 NFEs which shows a cost decrease of 46.14% in comparison to the solution of the consultant company with 14×10^8 Rials (Rasekh, Afshar et al. 2010).

-In the second step, the results of figure 5 (a-d) shows that the $I_r$ , MRI, $I_m$ criteria have better performance than $I_n$ criterion for this network in terms of non-dominated solutions.
-All these three criteria have similar solutions of maximum and minimum cost in the Pareto front.
+In the second step, the results of figure 5 (a-d) shows that the I_r , MRI, I_m criteria had better performance than I_n criterion for this network in terms of non-dominated solutions.
+All these three criteria had similar solutions of maximum and minimum cost in the Pareto front.
 All of the solutions in the Pareto front (figure 5) which obtained by NSGA-II is feasible and satisfied the velocity and pressure constraints.

 Fig 5.
-Pareto front of two-objective function optimization of the Real- life network, (a) Cost- $I_r$ , (b) Cost- $I_n$ , (c) Cost-MRI, (d) Cost- $I_m$
+Pareto front of two-objective function optimization of the Real- life network, (a) $Cost-I_r$, (b) $Cost-I_n$, (c) Cost-MRI, (d) $Cost-I_m$

-310 The results shown in figure 6 demonstrate that in the cost-based optimization, surplus pressure in the nodes number 13 and 23 is less than 1m that explains these nodes were the most critical ones in the network. $I_r$ and MRI criteria have similar and more successful performance compared to $I_m$ in terms of the surplus pressure for all the nodes in the network. $I_n$ had less capability than other criteria to create surplus pressure in the network.
+The results shown in figure 6 demonstrate that in the cost-based optimization, surplus pressure in the nodes number 13 and 23 was less than 1m that explains these nodes were the most critical ones in the network.
+I_r and MRI criteria had similar and more successful performance compared to I_m in terms of the surplus pressure for all the nodes in the network.
+I_n had less capability than other criteria to create surplus pressure in the network.